 Examples of unavoidable cause include:

 - Serious illness or injury supported by a medical certificate submitted to the Michener Health Nurse on day of return to school.
-An acceptable alternative to a doctor’s certificate may be a consultation with and note from the Michener Health Nurse.

 - Death of a member of the immediate family, supported by a death certificate.

 |September 20, 2011||Sydney Redpath||Revised document – Minor changes to terminology to be consistent across policies|

 |July 8, 2015||Ronika Srdic, Registrar||Clarification regarding documentation and timing|